enmanuelduran/enmascript/content/articles/2021-04-14-understanding-big-o-notation.md

 Linearithmic time complexity is a combination of linear time and logarithmic time hence **_O(n*log(n)_**

-A simple way to explain it in code could be the mixing up both algorithms we used before to describe both linear and logarithmic time:
+A simple way to explain it in code could be mixing up both algorithms we used before to describe both linear and logarithmic time:

 ```javascript
 let j = 1;